The Alma-Tadema Banquet

 - Francis Davis Millet (1846-1912), Painter and writer.
 Sitter in 1 portrait.

 - Alfred William Parsons (1847-1920), Landscape painter, illustrator and garden designer.
-Sitter in 5 portraits, Artist of 1 portrait.
+Sitter in 5 portraits, Artist or producer of 1 portrait.

 - John Singer Sargent (1856-1925), Portrait and landscape painter and muralist.
-Sitter in 5 portraits, Artist associated with 72 portraits.
-Identify
+Sitter in 5 portraits, Artist or producer associated with 72 portraits.

 - Marion Harry Spielmann (1858-1948), Art historian.
 Sitter in 8 portraits.